Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Main Results

 \subsection{One-Way Single-Path Intermediate Rewards}

 Similar to the sparse reward setting, we first illustrate the evolution of the one-way single-path (OWSP) intermediate rewards in Figure \ref{fig:OWSPIRGrid}.
-The MDP environment provided in Figure \ref{fig:OWSPIRGrid} indeed follows the one-way single-path setting, because all paths from $s_0$ to $\mc S_T$ must visit $s_{i_1}$, $s_{i_2}$ in that order.
 As shown in Figure \ref{fig:OWSPIRGrid}, after $k$ synchronous iterations, the value function at each state $s$ equals to the sum of discounted rewards from all future intermediate states and the terminal states.
-The value function of each state at iteration $k$ is provided in Lemma \ref{lemma:Vk_bounds_induction_IR_a}.
+The value function $V_k(s)$ of state $s$ at iteration $k$ is provided in Lemma \ref{lemma:Vk_bounds_induction_IR_a}.
 In this case, when $k$ satisfies

 $Q_k(\cdot,\cdot)$ is a successful Q-function and a greedy policy will recursively find the next intermediate state, eventually reaching $\mc S_T$.
 More precisely, we have:

 \begin{proposition}[Single-path Intermediate States] Let $\mc M = (\mc S,\mc A, P, r, \gamma)$ be a deterministic MDP with initial state $s_0$, intermediate states $\mc S_{I} = \{s_{i_1},s_{i_2},\dots,s_{i_N}\}$, and terminal states $\mc S_{T}$.
 Suppose $\mc M$ satisfies Assumption \ref{assump:OneWayIntermediateStates} and \ref{assump:diff_settings_IS} (a).
 If the reward function $r(\cdot)$ follows the intermediate reward setting (Table \ref{tab:reward_setting}) and the value function and Q-function are zero-initialized \eqref{eq:zero_init}, then after